-We value complaints and use information from them to improve our organisation

-3. The Council is committed to being an open and transparent organisation that operates to the highest standards of public sector administration and management.
-Despite this, we recognise that occasionally things may go wrong.
-If you are dissatisfied with our performance, we want to give you the opportunity to raise the matter with us.
-We will do our best to respond to your concern and - if we have made a mistake - to put things right and learn any lessons.
+- 1. We value complaints and use information from them to help us improve our organisation.
+SFC is committed to being an open and transparent organisation that operates to the highest standards of public sector administration and management.
+Despite this, we recognise that occasionally things may go wrong and if you are dissatisfied with our performance, please tell us. - 2.
+This leaflet describes our complaints procedure and how to make a complaint.
+It also tells you about how we will handle your complaint and what you can expect from us.